 12 June 2014

-This Bill would require the government to fund and run research on whether England should replace current property taxes (council tax and business rates) with a new annual levy based on the unimproved value of all land.
-It would include transitional arrangements and require a report to Parliament within 12 months of the research finishing.
-The aim is to assess the merits of land value taxation before any policy change is made.
+This Bill would require the government to commission research into whether England should replace the current council tax and business rates with an annual land value tax.
+It would then require a report to Parliament within 12 months after the research finishes and set out transitional arrangements.
+The Bill itself only starts the study, not implement the policy.

 Generated 21 February 2026